nataliaa03/Automated_test_sample_python_selenium/README.md

-# Test sample - Python Selenium for a web application
+# Test sample - Python Selenium for a random web application

-This is an autmated test.
+This is an exmple of an autmated test using Selenium Framework.
 It includes two test cases:

 TC1 - login with valid login and pasword <br>